How long will bees stay in chimney

 Amazon price updated: October 15, 2024 5:18 am

-See also How long does nortriptyline take to work for pain
+See also How long to boil courgette

 It is recommended to contact a professional bee removal service as soon as possible if you suspect bees have taken up residence in your chimney.
 They will be able to accurately assess the situation and safely remove the bees, mitigating any potential risks or damage to your chimney.